PeterWangIntel/crosswalk-website/editing-the-wiki.md

 1. Push your changes to crosswalk-website.wiki.git
 1. The next content update cycle on the Crosswalk website will automatically pull in your content.

+## Editing on GitHub
+If you just need to get in and make a quick edit, feel free to do so using the [GitHub Crosswalk wiki interface](http://github.com/crosswalk-project/crosswalk-website/wiki).
+Be warned that GitHub flattens the directory structure, so editing of sub-pages (documentation and contribute sections) can be tricky and isn't recommended.
+Pages in the root structure of the site (wiki/*) are fine to edit.

+Your content won't show up on the live website until the next content update is pulled to the live pages.
+The publishing schedule for this is still TBD based on the frequency of content updates and quality of those edits.

 ## Local Wiki in a Local Website
 The detailed steps for installing the Crosswalk website and Gollum are documented in the [Crosswalk website README.md](https://github.com/crosswalk-project/crosswalk-website/blob/master/README.md).